 These bristles excel at gripping strands to create a sleeker style.
 Remember to section small areas of your hair at a time to reap the gorgeous benefits.
 Don't rush the process!
-“It’s especially awesome for smoothing wavy to curly hair,” said Garrison.
+“It’s especially awesome for smoothing wavy to curly hair,” says Garrison.

-Hairstylist at Pierre Michel Salon Nicole Contrastano recommended looking for round brushes with boar hair bristles.
-"Not enough bristles with this type of brush can entangle hair around the barrel," explained Contrastano.
+Hairstylist Nicole Contrastano recommends looking for round brushes with an ample amount of boar hair bristles.
+"Not enough bristles with this type of brush can entangle hair around the barrel," explains Contrastano.
 "Most people get frustrated and rip or cut the hair out of the brush."

 This brush can be used for volume, lift, shine, styling, smoothing, blowouts, adding waves, curling hair and more, according to the brand.
 It's available in four different sizes between 1 and 3 inches, or in a set of three.

 The best hairbrush for a bouncy blowout

-If you go for a blow-dry session, you'll likely encounter this brush.
+If you go to the salon for a professional blowout, you'll likely encounter this brush.
 Round brushes inherently enhance volume, curls and waves, especially at the roots.
 The smaller the barrel, the tighter the waves.
-Opt for larger barrels for bouncy, voluminous strands.
+Opting for larger barrels will leave you with bouncy, voluminous strands.

-Stylists love ceramic options because they heat up and act like a curling iron — though, not nearly as hot or damaging — to beautifully set the shape and curve while smoothing and styling.
+Stylists love ceramic options because they heat up and act like a curling iron — though not nearly as hot or damaging — to beautifully set your hair's shape and curve while smoothing and styling.

-This round brush is made with boar bristles and nano ionic technology that helps reduce frizz and add shine.
+This round brush is made with boar bristles and nano ionic technology, which helps reduce frizz and add shine.
 Plus, the brand says the ergonomic handle is designed to prevent hand fatigue.

 This popular round brush is said to have bristles made with ions that repel water — causing moisture to quickly evaporate.
 The ceramic base helps retain heat more efficiently to improve drying time and help smooth hair.

 These temperature-resistant nylon bristles are infused with ions to be soft and gentle on hair.
 They may reduce frizz and make for a faster blow-drying time.